jvermander/recommender/README.md

 -
 A web-exclusive application, written in ReactJS (hooks!) and partially with Bootstrap 4 on the client, along with PHP on the server-side, I designed this frontend mostly with flashiness and fun in mind first, and usability second.
 The choice to do so is not out of necessity!
 I could've built a more traditional, boring user-interface, but I figure doing something out of the box would be a bit more interesting and useful to show off what I can do.
 As a result, while I originally planned to keep mostly to a CSS framework like Bootstrap, I gradually used my own code as these frameworks are too restrictive for what I wanted to do.

 The style is quite minimalist, and the focal point is a simple carousel in the center of the screen.
-The user can manipulate what is being displaying on the carousel, via buttons on the navigation bar.
+The user can manipulate what is being displayed on the carousel, via buttons on the navigation bar.
 A carousel was used for all information simply to re-use code.
 The user-interface has several utilities, including:

 - Navigation bar
   - The user's main tool to manipulate what is shown on screen.
   - Buttons differ depending on if the user is logged in or logged out.
   - Passively shows a 'loading message' indicating that the model is being asynchronously re-trained and recommendations will appear soon.
-Upon completion, the user is notified and the recommendations are updated.

 - Loading and landing screens
   - What a user initially sees are unpersonalized generic recommendations of popular items.